vult-systems/obsidian/README.md

-# Obsidian Repo
+# Obsidian Repository
-Git repo for my shared and public Obsidian notes.
-I'll be using this as a test environment for collaborating with peers and testing directory structures, workflows, naming convention, best practices for notetaking, and more.
+This repo contains my shared and public Obsidian notes.
+It serves as a version controlled note-taking environment for evaluating and refining:
+- directory structures
+- workflow practices
+- collaboration
+- note-taking and documentation standards
+- technical writing
+- and more

+The goal is to develop and validate best practices that can be applied to larger knowledge bases and production processes for my personal and professional work.